Crane Operators (NOC 7371) may also be called:

 What Are The Wages And Benefits?

-In British Columbia, the average annual salary ranges from $66,000 to $95,000.
+In British Columbia, the annual median salary is $66,739.
 Your wage depends on the type of crane you operate, number of hours worked and region of the province.

 Table from Job Bank Wage Report